Valentino Lazaro: Loan to Borussia Mönchengladbach

 After the end of the loan spell at Newcastle, on 20 August 2020, Lazaro joined Borussia Mönchengladbach on a season-long loan.
-On 8 November 2020, he scored his first goal with a scorpion kick in a 3–4 defeat against Bayer Leverkusen.
+On 8 November, he scored his first goal for the club with a scorpion kick in a 3–4 defeat against Bayer Leverkusen.
 The goal would be awarded as both the goal of the month for November and the Bundesliga goal of the season.

+Loan to Benfica

+On 31 August 2021, Lazaro joined Primeira Liga club Benfica on loan for the remainder of the 2021–22 season.

 Loan to Torino

 On 1 August 2022, Lazaro moved on loan to Torino, with an option to buy.
+On August 2023, he joined Torino permanently.

 International career

 Lazaro made his senior debut for the Austria national team 30 May 2014 in a 1–1 friendly draw against Iceland in Innsbruck, replacing Marko Arnautović for the last fifteen minutes.